Jekyll Island Book Festival

 Jekyll Island is pleased to announce its second annual book festival.
 Designed for all book-lovers, the festival line-up will include a mix of author presentations, meet-and-greets & signings, book and retail sales, and family-friendly fun.

 The main event of the Jekyll Island Book Festival, the Turtle Stage will feature presentations from several esteemed authors.
-The Turtle Stage presenting authors will give readings from their books, share insights from the writing process, and answer questions from the audience.
+Emceed by Bryan Thompson, the Turtle Stage presenting authors will give readings from their books, share insights from the writing process, and answer questions from the audience.
 Between author presentations, enjoy live music.

 Festival Gifts & Books